Accepted papers should be revised to align with the journal's formatting requirements. Please follow these guidelines when revising your paper:

 Competing Interests (required): Declare any competing interests for authors.
 If there are none, state "The author(s) declare(s) no competing interests."

-Research Preregistration and Standards (required): Confirm in this section if research standards from the Equator Network were applied.
-If research was preregistered, include links to preregistrations and indicate if any analysis plan changes occurred.
+Research Preregistration (if applicable): Confirm in this section if research was preregistered, include links to preregistrations and indicate if any analysis plan changes occurred.

 Data Accessibility Statement (required): Provide a Data Availability Statement.